jacebenson/cedar/docs/docs/deploy/introduction.md

 ### 3. Prisma and Database

-Redwood uses Prisma for managing database access and migrations.
+Cedar uses Prisma for managing database access and migrations.
 The settings in `api/prisma/schema.prisma` must include the correct deployment database, e.g. postgresql, and the database connection string.

 To use PostgreSQL in production, include this in your `schema.prisma`: